PhantomOfAres/ArchipelagoRimworld/worlds/rimworld/docs/setup_en.md

 * Latest release of [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases).
 * The `rimworld.apworld` from the latest [Archipelago RimWorld](https://github.com/PhantomOfAres/ArchipelagoRimworld/releases) release.
 * The `Harmony` mod, which can be downloaded from the workshop [here](https://steamcommunity.com/workshop/filedetails/?id=2009463077)
-* The `ArchipelagoRimworld.zip` mod file from the [Rimworld Archipelago Client](https://github.com/PhantomOfAres/RimworldArchipelagoClient)
+* The `RimworldArchipelagoClient<version>.zip` mod file from the [Rimworld Archipelago Client](https://github.com/PhantomOfAres/RimworldArchipelagoClient)
     * Workshop support coming soon!
-* A legal copy of RimWorld, on version 1.5 or later.
+* A legal copy of RimWorld, on version 1.6 or later.
     * Only tested on Steam version.
-    * All expansions up to Anomaly are currently supported.
+    * All expansions up to Odyssey are currently supported.
     * Additional mods are not guaranteed to work, but if you're interested, see `Advanced Setup` at the end of this guide.

 ## Installing the Archipelago Mod to RimWorld